sakshar/rambler/README.md

 `conda create -n rambler python=3.8 numpy pandas matplotlib seaborn xlsxwriter biopython`

 This will create a conda environment named rambler with the afforementioned packages.
+Please make sure that the version of `biopython >= 1.81`.
+An older version may behave unpredictably.
 Then activate the environment with:

 `conda activate rambler`